owingit/led_firesync/README.md

 - **data_paths/** — All experimental flash-timing data in CSV format.
 Each file is coded by the date and LED period as well as a unique index, of the form <MMDDYYYY_LEDPERIOD_INDEX>.csv.
 Within each file is a list of firefly time/state tuples and LED time/state tuples, representing the timeseries for the firefly (off=0, flash=1) and the timeseries for the LED (off=1, flash=2), respectively
 - **simulation/** — Code to simulate PRCs, entrainment, and frequency responses; includes saved model parameters.
-- **preprocessing/** — Scripts for extracting flash timestamps from videos, cleaning raw event streams, etc.
 - **temp_data/** — Contains environmental metadata (temperature, etc.) associated with trials.
 - **figs/** — Saved static and interactive figures; `timeseries/` contains HTML representations for exploratory analysis.
 - **helpers/** — Common plotting functions, period histogram utilities, statistical aggregation tools, file I/O helpers.
+Additionally the folder ```preprocessing``` containing the video analysis code.
 - **led_analysis.py** — Main script for reproducing all analytical steps and generating manuscript-ready figures.

 ---